Fall is in the air!

 If you don’t have access to fresh shiitake mushrooms, you can substitute dried instead.

 Potatoes often get a bad rap.
 Either they are seen as a boring or, in recent years, an evil carbohydrate.
-Many people only consume potatoes that have been deep fried in oil.
+Many people only consume deep fried potatoes.
 But whole organic potatoes offer a nourishing meal filled with important nutrients like potassium and B6.

 I used Yellow Finn potatoes in this coconut curry soup and loved how their yellow golden texture gave this soup a silky smooth texture.